 Tibet can be visited all year round, although certain times tend to be better than others.
 The best time to take a Tibet trip is from April to November.
 That is when you can avoid the severe cold and dry weather which exists between December to February.

-The rainy season in Tibet begins in early June and lasts until early to mid-September.
+The rainy season in Tibet begins in late June and lasts until early September.
 The rainy season in Tibet is not nearly as wet as south and Southeast Asia, but it does bring forth relatively ample rainfall and clouds.
 If you are coming to Tibet for excellent views of the Himalayas or any of the other extravagant peaks, then it is recommended that you wait until the end of the rainy season.
 You can trek during the rainy season because most of the rains in Tibet occur at night, but be sure to bring waterproof shoes and clothes just in case.

 All you need is a single entry visa.
 Tibet is an automous region of China.
 There is no Immigration or Customs crossing when travelling to Tibet from inland China.
 If you enter Tibet from cities in inland China, and then plan to go back to these cities after your Tibet trip, a single entry Chinese visa is good enough.
 The only exception is if the city is Hong Kong or Macau.
 If you come to mainland China from Hong Kong or Macau after staying in mainland China, and then go back to Hong Kong or Macau, you will need a double entry or multi-entry visa if you want to go to mainland China for the second time.